Bengal fox: Behaviour and ecology

 Bengal foxes are predominantly crepuscular and nocturnal; while individuals may sometimes become active during cool periods of daytime, they typically spend warmer daylight hours under vegetation or in subterranean dens.
 They use three distinct types of den: basic, compact dens with two openings used for short rest periods, complex dens with multiple openings, and dens under rocks or rock crevices.
 The basic social unit of the Bengal Fox is the breeding pair, formed by a pair of bonds that can last for many years.
 Larger aggregations may occur while grown pups linger longer than average in the natal community.
 Other findings indicate that Bengal foxes can sometimes be more social.
 Female Bengal foxes were reported to share dens during lactation and four adult foxes were seen emerging from the same den.

 Bengal foxes are not especially suspicious of humans and can be found near human habitation.
 They are easy to tame.

 Diet

 Bengal foxes are omnivorous and opportunistic feeders, feeding primarily on insects, small mammals, reptiles, small birds, and fruits.

-Their diet consists mainly of orthopterans, termites, ants, beetles, spiders, soft-furred rat (Millardia meltada), little Indian field mouse (Mus booduga), Indian gerbil (Tatera indica), Indian mynah (Acridotheres tristis), grey partridge (Francolinus ponticerianus) and ashy-crowned finch lark (Eremopterix griseus).
+Its diet consists mainly of orthopterans, termites, ants, beetles, spiders, soft-furred rat (Millardia meltada), little Indian field mouse (Mus booduga), Indian gerbil (Tatera indica), Indian mynah (Acridotheres tristis), grey partridge (Francolinus ponticerianus) and ashy-crowned finch lark (Eremopterix griseus).
 Less common prey items include ground lizards, oriental rat snake (Ptyas mucosa), Madras hedgehog (Paraechinus nudiventris) and Indian hare (Lepus nigricollis).
 They feed on fruits of ber (Ziziphus mauritiana), neem (Azadirachta indica), mango (Mangifera indica), jambu (Syzygium cumini) and banyan (Ficus benghalensis).
 The Bengal fox is also considered to be a predator of eggs and possibly bustard chicks.
-Scats of young pups indicated that they primarily feed rodents.
+Scats of young pups indicated that they primarily feed on rodents.